nipafx/nipafx.dev/content/articles/2016-06-06-implement-equals-correctly.md

 date: 2016-06-06
 slug: implement-java-equals-correctly
 canonicalUrl: https://www.sitepoint.com/implement-javas-equals-method-correctly/
 description: "A fundamental aspect of any Java class is its definition of equality.
-It is determined by a class’s equals method.
+It is determined by a class's `equals` method.
 Let's see how to implement it correctly."
 intro: "A fundamental aspect of any Java class is its definition of equality.
-It is determined by a class’s equals method and there are a couple of things to be considered for a correct implementation.
+It is determined by a class's `equals` method and there are a couple of things to be considered for a correct implementation.
 Let’s check ’em out so we get it right!"
 searchKeywords: "equals"
 featuredImage: implementing-equals-correctly
 ---